bastimeyer/dayz-linux-cli-launcher/README.md

     Retrieve a server's mod list and add it to the remaining input.
     Uses the dayzsalauncher.com JSON API.
     If --launch is set, it will automatically connect to the server.
+    The optional port is the server's game port.
+Default is: 2302

   -p <port>
   --port <port>